Frequently asked questions, and answers, on how I treat using Cognitive Behavorial Therapy.

 How long is a session?

-A typical session will last approximately 50 minutes with 10 minutes dedicated to record keeping.
+A typical session will last approximately 50 to 55 minutes.

 Can I prescribe medication?